pipersky/pipersky.github.io/optimize_server_performance/server_performance_project_page.md

-**Project description:**

 Many companies rely on VMWare NUMA's advanced server platforms to run their business applications.
 Default settings can lead to misconfigurations of the server settings and thus inflated server costs.

 But most companies don't know in advance which misconfigurations will reduce costs enough to justify the time and costs of a fix.

 ### 1. Hypothesis